Sotis Volanis

-In 2010, Sotis Volanis has spoken openly about to suffer from alcoholism problem stated that he cannot understand how it could have come so far.
-The revelation on the problem had experienced Sotis Volanis made at Alter Channel’s television show program Zamanfou with presenter Annita Pania, where he said "The reason why I led to the drinking is because I am introvert person and do not express my feelings", and he had promised "I would not take a sip into my mouth."
-The negative health effects, led him, now sober, to seek treatment and, ultimately, he was able to successfully complete a rehabilitation, and has maintained his sobriety since 2014 returns to his career.
+In 2010, Sotis Volanis spoke openly about his troubles with alcoholism.
+He stated that he couldn't understand how it could have gone so far.
+The revelation of his alcohol problem was made at Alter Channel’s television show program Zamanfou presented by Annita Pania.
+He said "The reason why I started drinking is because I am an introverted person and do not express my feelings", and he promised "I would never take a sip ever again."
+The alcohol's negative health effects led him to seek treatment and, ultimately, to be able to successfully complete a rehabilitation.
+He has maintained his sobriety since 2014.